dotnet/csharplang/spec/expressions.md

 oa\[1\] = "Hello"; // Ok\
 oa\[2\] = new ArrayList(); // ArrayTypeMismatchException

-the last assignment causes a System.ArrayTypeMismatchException to be thrown because a reference to an ArrayList cannot be stored in an element of a string\[\]. *end note*\]
+the last assignment causes a System.ArrayTypeMismatchException to be thrown because a reference to an ArrayList cannot be stored in an element of a string\[\].

 When a property or indexer declared in a *struct-type* is the target of an assignment, the instance expression associated with the property or indexer access shall be classified as a variable.
-If the instance expression is classified as a value, a binding-time error occurs. \[*Note*: Because of §12.7.5, the same rule also applies to fields. *end note*\]
+If the instance expression is classified as a value, a binding-time error occurs.

+> [!NOTE]
+> Because of §12.7.5, the same rule also applies to fields.

-\[*Example*: Given the declarations:
+Given the declarations:

 struct Point\
 {\